 Alarmed, Marcus got back to his feet.
-The room, still where it should with the tall windows overlooking the city, had lost most of its furniture and electronic equipment.
+The room, still where it should be with the tall windows overlooking the city, had lost most of its furniture and electronic equipment.
 Even the walls had lost their color, now stark white instead of the dirty tan he had grown to despise.

 “What the hell?”

 Sitting back down had been a necessity more than a choice.
 Shivering, he pushed the heels of his palms into his eyes, hoping to kill the hallucination.
 All it did was make things far worse: When he opened them again, all he could see was his desk, computer, and chair, set in a white limitless space.